 Assigned reading and study guide and all study material.

 Full access to our extensive Herbal Library and study room with wood stove and kitchen.
 Eco shower block with power shower and solar / wood sauna.
 Pristine sandy beaches with seals, otters, basking sharks, herons, falcons etc. are 5-10 mins walk away.
 There is also a good local Hotel and regular buses around the island.

-2019/20 dates for the face to face programme are: arrive Monday 15th April and depart Saturday 4th May for Part 1 and arrive Monday 16th September and depart Saturday 5th October for Part 2.
+2024 dates for the face to face programme are: arrive Monday 15th April and depart Saturday 4th May for Part 1 and arrive Monday 16th September and depart Saturday 5th October for Part 2.

 If your initial Application meets our requirements, there will follow an in depth interview process either by personal visit or video call.